Strong gravitational lensing by rotating Simpson--Visser black holes: Applications to supermassive black holes

-Next, we apply the formalism in the previous section to estimate the observables in SDL by taking the Sgr A*, M87*, NGC4649 and NGC1332 as the rotating Simpson-Visser black hole, and compare them with the corresponding quantities associated with Kerr black hole.
-The mass and distance from earth according to the latest observational data, respectively, for Sgr A* are $M \approx 4.3 \times 10^6 M_{\odot}$, $D_{OL} \approx 8.35\text{kpc}$, for M87* are $M \approx 6.5 \times 10^9 M_{\odot}$, $D_{OL} \approx 16.8 \text{Mpc}$, for NGC4649 are $M \approx 4.72 \times 10^9 M_{\odot}$, $D_{OL} \approx 16.46 \text{Mpc}$ and for NGC1332 are $M \approx 2.54 \times 10^9 M_{\odot}$, $D_{OL} \approx 16.72 \text{Mpc}$.
-The observables $\theta_{\infty}$ and time delay between first and second relativistic images $\Delta T_{2,1}$, for the rotating Simpson-Visser black holes do not depend on the parameter $l$ and are shown in Table~\ref{table2}.
-Thus, it is impossible to differentiate the rotating Simpson-Visser black holes from the corresponding Kerr black holes considering their images positions and the time difference between them.
-On the other hand separation $s$ and relative magnification $r_{\text{mag}}$ depend explicitly on the $l$ and $a$ as depicted and numerically tabulated in Fig.~\ref{plot7} and Table~\ref{table3}, respectively, for various values of parameters and compared with Schwarzschild~($a=l=0$), spherically symmetric Simpson-Visser black hole~($a=0$) and Kerr black hole~($l=0$).
-The angular separation increases with both $l$ and $a$ suggesting that the image separation is larger than the corresponding Kerr black hole reaching a maximum deviation of more than 190~nas at $a=0.6$ for Sgr A*.
+We apply the formalism in the previous section to estimate the observables in SDL by taking the Sgr A*, M87*, NGC4649 and NGC1332 as the rotating Simpson-Visser black holes, and compare them with the corresponding quantities associated with Kerr black hole.
+The mass and distance from earth for Sgr A* \cite{Do:2019vob} are $M \approx 4.3 \times 10^6 M_{\odot}$, $D_{OL} \approx 8.35\text{kpc}$, for M87* \cite{Akiyama:2019cqa} are $M \approx 6.5 \times 10^9 M_{\odot}$, $D_{OL} \approx 16.8 \text{Mpc}$, for NGC4649 \cite{Kormendy:2013} are $M \approx 4.72 \times 10^9 M_{\odot}$, $D_{OL} \approx 16.46 \text{Mpc}$ and for NGC1332 \cite{Kormendy:2013} are $M \approx 2.54 \times 10^9 M_{\odot}$, $D_{OL} \approx 16.72 \text{Mpc}$, respectively.
+The observables $s$ and $r_{mag}$ for rotating Simpson-Visser black holes for different values of $a$ and $l$ are depicted in Fig.~\ref{plot7}, whereas their values, along with the position of the first image $\theta_{1}$ are tabulated in Table~\ref{table3} and are compared with Schwarzschild black hole~($a=l=0$) and Kerr black hole~($l=0$).
+The observables $\theta_{\infty}$ and time delay $\Delta T_{2,1}$ do not depend on the parameter $l$ and are shown in Table~\ref{table2}.
+Considering hairy black holes as the lens, we observe that the angular position of first image images $\theta_{1}$ for Sgr A* and M87*, is in the range of $14.84~\mu\text{as} < \theta_{1}<26.36~\mu\text{as}$ and $11.15~\mu\text{as} < \theta_{1}< 19.80~\mu\text{as}$, respectively.
+However, their deviations from the Kerr black hole are not more than $0.1165~\mu$as and $0.087~\mu$as, respectively, for $a = 0.45$.
+Although they deviate from the Kerr black hole, it is impossible to distinguish the rotating Simpson-Visser black holes from the Kerr black hole using the currently available observation facility of the EHT.
+Further, the angular separation $s$ between the first and inner most image due to the rotating Simpson-Visser black hole for Sgr A* and M87* are in the range of $32.95~n\text{as} <s <433.8~n$as and $24.75~n\text{as} <s< 413.55~n$as, respectively (cf. Table~\ref{table3}).
+The angular separation increases with both $l$ and $a$ suggesting that the image separation is larger than the corresponding Kerr black hole reaching a deviation of $116.5~n$as and $ 87.5~n$as for $a=0.45$, in case of Sgr A* and M87* respectively, which are beyond the threshold of the current EHT observation (cf. Table~\ref{table4}).
+We may have to wait for the next generation event horizon telescope (ngEHT) for this purpose.
 The NGC4649 and NGC1332 show similar behaviour as Sgr A* and M87*, and to conserve space, we have not shown them.
-We find that from Fig~\ref{plot7}, the angular separation for rotating Simpson-Visser ranges from 30~nas to 300~nas.
-If the angular resolution can reach about $\sim10$~nas, which is impossible to achieve from the current observational facility, and the first image can be resolved from the inner packed ones so that it is possible to measure the brightness difference.
-The magnification of the images decreases with $l$ and $a$; Kerr black holes may have more intense images than the rotating Simpson-Visser black holes.
-The angular position and angular separation of the relativistic images, for given values of parameters $a$ and $l$, for the Sgr A* black hole are larger than the M87*, NGC4649 and NGC1332 black holes.
+If the angular resolution is large enough such that the first image can be resolved from the inner packed ones and it is possible to measure the brightness difference, we find that the $r_{mag}$ of the images decreases with $l$ and $a$ for rotating Simpson-Visser black hole and thereby its images are less intense than that of Kerr black holes.
+The angular position and angular separation of the relativistic images, for given values of parameters $a$ and $l$, are larger for the Sgr A* black hole than the M87*, NGC4649 and NGC1332 black holes.
 The time delay of the first image from that of the second image $\Delta T_{2,1}$, for Sgr A*, M87*, NGC4649 and NGC1332 respectively, can reach $\sim11.49$~min, $\sim289.6$~hrs, $\sim210.3$~hrs and $\sim113.2$~hrs (cf. Table~\ref{table2}).
 Thus, the time delay in Sgr A* is much shorter for observation and difficult for measurement.
 In the case of other black holes, the time delay $\Delta T_{2,1}$ can reach in the order of a few hundred hours.
 These are sufficient time for astronomical measurements, provided we have enough angular resolution separating two relativistic images.